hadronized/blog/Getting_Into_Netwire.md

 A [semigroup](http://en.wikipedia.org/wiki/Semigroup) is a pretty cool algebraic structure used in Haskell to represent “anything that associates”.
 It exposes an associative binary function over a set.
-In the case of behaviors, if two behaviors outputs semigroup values, we can associates the behaviors to build a single one.
+In the case of behaviors, if two behaviors output semigroup values, we can associates the behaviors to build a single one.

 A `Semigroup` is implemented via a single typeclass method, `(<>)`.